keisukeirie/Amazon_review_helpfulness_prediction_SPARK/README.md

 5. above300
 6. unknown (nulls)

-With these change, I can make train-test split after running my data cleaning process.
+With these 2 changes, I can make train-test split after running my data cleaning process.

+#### TF-IDF terms as features:
+In the previous model, I had TF-IDF matrix with top 500 words as features (so 500 features).
+Addition to these features, I had NMF results calculated from TF-IDF matrix with top 10000 words as fetures (8 features).
+My question regarding this structure:
+*Are these 500 TF-IDF terms causing multicollinearity and influence my feature importance of my RF model?*
+Since I have both TF-IDF and NMF features, there should be some correlation between these features.
+To be safe and simple, I'm removing these TF-IDF terms and work with NMF hidden layers only. (instead of 8, lets try 15).

 ## RESULTS:
 ### Computation time: